Why We Have A NO DOG Policy At Halls Gap Lakeside Tourist Park

 Call Phil & Leanne at Plumtree Boarding Kennel

 Phil stipulated the necessity of the C5 vaccination and its paperwork.
 They have two separate areas with pens.
 One area has its own outdoor runs, but this is only for the “non barkers”, as this area is located right next to the office.
-The noisy dogs have their own pen, and will be able to have some outdoor fun in the exercise yard twice a day.
-They charge $16.00 if you bring your own food and $18 if you would like Phil and Leanne to supply it!
+The noisy dogs have their own pen and will be able to have some outdoor fun in the exercise yard twice a day.
+They charge between $24 and $29/day depending on the service and whether you supply your own food or not!

 Tel: 5352 1738 Address: 1 Annys Lane, Ararat

 Check the Madpaws app to find local, reliable pet sitters to look after your fur baby during your stay in the Grampians.